Bearer/bearer/docs/explanations/reports.md

 ```

-The security report is [currently available](/reference/supported-languages/) for Ruby and JavaScript projects, more languages to follow.
+The security report is [currently available](/reference/supported-languages/) for Ruby, JavaScript, and Java projects, more languages to follow.

 ## Privacy Report